devcat-studio/kailua/README.md

 * `--# ...` is a special directive for the type checker.

-  The most important directive is `--# open <name>`, which also implicitly specifies what language variant is currently in use.
+  The most important directive is `--# open <built-in library name>`, which loads the corresponding built-in names and also implicitly specifies what language variant is currently in use.
   The only supported name so far is `lua51`, for the vanilla Lua 5.1.
   It is recommended to put it to the first non-comment line in the entry point.